bbstahl/Selsstadir-Research/README.md

-# Selsstadir.SoilDistribution
+# Selsstadir Data
-Analyzes soil distribution and vegetation cover at the Selsstaðir 2020 landslide in Seyðisfjörður
+An observational study by Bleu Stahl that characterizes springs, cracks, and analyzes soil distribution and vegetation cover at the Selsstaðir 2020 landslide in Seyðisfjörður.